Tequila Plant to Provide Cleaner Fuel

-Bioethanol, an alcohol derivative, is the most abundantly available biofuel which is produced globally, by the fermentation of sugars found in corn, sugarcanes, etc. It can be also used as an alternative for gasoline, after making some modifications in the vehicle engine.
-According to Francisco Boshell, a technology analyst and author of a 2017 International Renewable Energy Agency report, with ‘the right selection of the right raw material about 12 percent of transport fuel could come from renewable sources by 2030.’
+Bioethanol, an alcohol derivative, is the most abundantly available biofuel which is produced globally, by the fermentation of sugars found in corn, sugarcanes, etc. It can be also used as an alternative to gasoline, after making some modifications in the vehicle engine.
+According to Francisco Boshell, a technology analyst and author of a 2017 International Renewable Energy Agency report, with ‘the right selection of the right raw material about 12 per cent of transport fuel could come from renewable sources by 2030.’
 Bioethanol is considered a reliable substitute, but the transition may not be as smooth as expected.

 What is the Price to Pay?

 But, nothing in the world comes without a price.
 The usage of bioethanol as fuel will cause excessive consumption of food crops, water, and fertile pasture, for the production of the fuel.
-A 2016 study stated,' contentiously, bioethanol is mostly produced with domestic crops and, altogether, biofuels rely on about 2-3 percent of the global water and land used for agriculture, which could feed about 30 percent of the malnourished population.'
+A 2016 study stated,' contentiously, bioethanol is mostly produced with domestic crops and, altogether, biofuels rely on about 2-3 per cent of the global water and land used for agriculture, which could feed about 30 per cent of the malnourished population.'

 Experts are trying to develop ways to sustainably utilize the fuel up to its maximum efficiency and potential, without compromising the valuable resources.